 Earning Points With The Southwest Priority Card

-One of the very best values in travel is the Southwest Airlines Companion Pass, and you can earn that exclusively through credit card spending on a Southwest co-branded card.
+One of the very best values in travel is the Southwest Airlines Companion Pass, and you can help earn that with this bonus.

 With Southwest Companion Pass you can have someone travel with you for the entire year (whether on a cash ticket or award ticket), and just pay taxes and fees for them.
 This is such an incredible deal, and basically doubles the value you can get from flying Southwest.

-Companion Pass requires earning 110,000 Rapid Rewards points per calendar year, though only certain types of points accrual qualify, including Southwest credit card spending.
+Companion Pass ordinarily requires earning 125,000 Rapid Rewards points per calendar year, though only certain types of points accrual qualify, including Southwest credit card spending.
 However, in 2021, Southwest is giving all Rapid Rewards members 25,000 points towards Companion Pass, meaning you only need 100,000 points to qualify.

 No Foreign Transaction Fees